TakeoutCentral/ReactiveObjC/README.md

 # ReactiveObjC
-_NOTE (Takeout Central): This is Takeout Central's fork in order to remove the requirement on a users' permission for their photos.
+_NOTE: This is Takeout Central's fork in order to remove the requirement on a users' permission for their photos.

 _NOTE: This is legacy introduction to the Objective-C ReactiveCocoa, which is